disidrosi/disidrosi.github.io/content/guides/01-chlorophyll/index.md

 ![CIE color space for a 2° observer and calculated absorbed colors for Chlorophyll A and B in 70 % and 90 % acetone with D65 illuminant.](CIE_chl_abs.png "CIE color space for a 2° observer and calculated absorbed colors for Chlorophyll A and B in 70 % and 90 % acetone with D65 illuminant.")

-To visualize the transmitted colors, we can reuse most of the existing code and simply modify the data source:
+The same plot for the transmitted colors:

 ```python {linenostart=278}
 # Instantiate figure and axes